 It is said that in sales the company sells to customers, whereas in Key account management the company helps the customer buy.

-Key account management will help your business and your customer business to upscale, Understand the need for the customer and be with solutions not with the product.
-Sale’s is different from Key Account Management.
+Key account management will help your business and your customer business to upscale, Understand the need of the customer and be with solutions not with the product.
+Selling onetime is different from Key Account Management.
 Focus on the long-term association with the customer.